Obarun/66/doc/66-enable.md

 ## Dependency handling

-For *services* of type `bundle` or `atomic` any existing dependency chain will be automatically resolved.
+For *services* of type `bundle`, `module` or `atomic` any existing dependency chain will be automatically resolved.
 It is unnecessary to manually define chained sets of dependencies.
 If FooA has a declared dependency on another service with the name FooB then FooB will be automatically enabled too when enabling FooA.
 This works recursively until all necessary dependencies are enabled.

 ## Directory name as service